firstethicalai/First_EthicalAI/AboutFeAI.md

 ## Roadmap & Milestones

-- **Goals:** Develop the foundational aspects of AI that can be shared and developed further with the wider community (Under Review).
+- **Goals:** Develop the foundational aspects of AI that can be shared and developed further with the wider community.
-- Move to a healthcare focus, looking at an AI ethics framework and related policies (In Preparation).
+- Initially move to a healthcare focus, looking at an AI ethics framework and related policies.
 - **Outcomes:** A strong foundation from which the FeAI community can collectively solve AI issues in the present and future

 ## The Team